 Tip 10 – Get Some Wheels

 I don’t know about you but I hate carrying gear.
 If you’re setting up a PA system on a field or location within a building or complex, there will be times you can’t park your vehicle right near the setup area.
 It’s wise to invest in a utility cart.
-I have one similar to this model.
 You can load the cart up and wheel your gear to where you need to go.
 Not only can you carry more but you’ll save yourself some backache.
 Speaking from experience!

 Be wary of some jargon manufacturers use.
 Things like power output can be deceiving so always check what the RMS or Peak output is.
 P.M.P.O. and program power is an irrelevant measurement and should not be considered when choosing your PA system.

 Think carefully about the application you are purchasing a portable PA system for.
-If you need something versatile as an all-rounder, then getting an all-in-one system like the Rockville RPG122K, ION Audio Tailgater iPA77 or PRODECK PARTY 15 might be a good option.
+If you need something versatile as an all-rounder or wireless PA system, then getting an all-in-one system like the Rockville RPG122K, ION Audio Tailgater iPA77, or PRODECK PARTY 15 might be a good option.
 But, if you need something to deliver excellent vocal clarity and possibly an acoustic guitar, I would probably go for something like the Fender Passport Conference, LynPro SPA-8 or Pyle Pro 800W.